securityfirst/secfirst.org/umbrella-manual/content/_index.md

 ### Incident Response

-These lessons covers how to respond to events.
+These lessons cover how to respond to events.

 - Arrests
 - Evacuation